 The bell tower spire of Mont St. Michel seemed an apparition, soaring above the Normandy wheat fields.
 We had left our farmhouse B&B early in the misty morning to drive a short back road route to the famous abbey.
 Would our photos register this ethereal site?
 Walking the long tideland causeway toward the rock-perched abbey, the seeming mirage changed as we discerned turrets, walls, and windows.
 Fast-running currents of the receding tide rushed by us as we passed boats temporarily grounded at their anchorage.
-The ghosts of England and France’s past surrounded us as we excitedly skirted the bay waters and ducked through a tight, rock-wall portal to discover the abbey’s treasures.
+The ghosts of England and Frances past surrounded us as we excitedly skirted the bay waters and ducked through a tight, rock-wall portal to discover the abbeys treasures.

-We were on a voyage of discovery along northern France’s Normandy coastline, and the highlights still sparkle in our memory -- the unparalleled physical beauty and visible history of Mont St. Michel; the emotion-rending D-Day beaches and monuments; the inviting port of Honfleur, which so well preserves Normandy’s unique architecture, culture, and cuisine.
+We were on a voyage of discovery along northern Frances Normandy coastline, and the highlights still sparkle in our memory -- the unparalleled physical beauty and visible history of Mont St. Michel; the emotion-rending D-Day beaches and monuments; the inviting port of Honfleur, which so well preserves Normandys unique architecture, culture, and cuisine.

-Although we arrived early, Mont St. Michel’s single street was already bustling with activity.
+Mystical Mont St. Michel Although we arrived early, Mont St. Michels single street was already bustling with activity.
 Before climbing to the abbey, we stuck our head into La Mere Poulard, the world-famous omelette restaurant, for a sight of the costumed kitchen personnel in action, beating up their eggs.
-Then we followed the narrow street, shadowed by half-timbered hotels and buildings, as it climbed and circled the island to the abbey’s Grand Stairway.
-After reaching the fortified entrance, we continued our climb to the abbey’s top level.
+Then we followed the narrow street, shadowed by half-timbered hotels and buildings, as it climbed and circled the island to the abbeys Grand Stairway.
+After reaching the fortified entrance, we continued our climb to the abbeys top level. |

-The impact of Mont St. Michel’s history seeped into our bones as we visited the monk’s cloister garden, the refectory, the Knights’ Hall, and the almshouse, where poor pilgrims were fed and lodged.
-We smiled as we saw the giant treadmill and imagined the monks, six at a time walking hamster-like, hauling up heavy loads of building supplies during the abbey construction.
+in time, marveling at the varying medieval architecture.
+The impact of Mont St. Michels history seeped into our bones as we visited the monks cloister garden, the refectory, the Knights Hall, and the almshouse, where poor pilgrims were fed and lodged.
+We smiled as we saw the giant treadmill and imagined the monks, six at a time walking hamster-like, hauling up heavy loads of building supplies during the abbey construction. |

-The island’s history started in 708 when the bishop of Avranches, following a vision of Archangel Michael, declared it as a Christain pilgrimage site.
+The islands history started in 708 when the bishop of Avranches, following a vision of Archangel Michael, declared it as a Christain pilgrimage site.
 The abbey was started in 1,000 AD by Benedictine monks who worked non-stop for six centuries.
 The foundations and first floor are Romanesque, and the higher structure is Gothic.
-The island’s thick fortress walls and strong surrounding tides enabled it to well withstand attacks throughout its history.
+The islands thick fortress walls and strong surrounding tides enabled it to well withstand attacks throughout its history.
 During the French Revolution, the abbey functioned as a prison.
 In 1874 the French government converted it into a national monument and built the causeway.
-Today Mont St. Michel stands as a United Nations World Heritage site -- a status which we well appreciated as we descended to the causeway and the now advancing tide.
-Abbey
+Today Mont St. Michel stands as a United Nations World Heritage site -- a status which we well appreciated as we descended to the causeway and the now advancing tide. |

 Desolate D-Day Beaches